WatchOS 5: What's new with Notifications and Do Not Disturb

 When Apple announced iOS 12, it showed off improvements to notifications and Do Not Disturb.
 Primarily, notifications are now combined if sent by the same app, and users can revoke an app's notification privileges directly from the lock screen.

 And watchOS 5 is no different.
-After installing watchOS 5 on your Apple Watch ($399 at Apple), you will gain extra controls for those apps that just can't stop sending you alerts.
+After installing watchOS 5 on your Apple Watch, you will gain extra controls for those apps that just can't stop sending you alerts.

 Grouped alerts